Name

 Available in:

-Jimmy Briand (born 2 August 1985) is a French football player who plays for Ligue 1 side Girondins de Bordeaux.
-He started his career as a striker, but now he is usually deployed on the wings.
-Briand is a graduate of Clairefontaine academy and was a France youth international.
-He made five appearances for the France senior team from 2008 to 2012, making his debut on 11 October 2008 against Romania.
+A graduate of the Clairefontaine academy, Briand was a France youth international at U21 level, and later made five appearances for the France senior national team from 2008 to 2012, making his debut on 11 October 2008 against Romania.

 Lyon